Christian Arroyo Player Props: Red Sox vs. Rays

 - Arroyo has a double and two walks while batting .176.

-- In four of 11 games this year (36.4%), Arroyo has reached base safely via hit, and that includes multiple hits twice.
+- In four of 11 games this season (36.4%), Arroyo has reached via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.